Team consulting

 • want to clarify lines of conflict in order to use conflicts productively,

-• have a newly formed team that wants to come together,
+• are having a newly formed team that wants to come together,

 • want to learn how to deal with new tasks, requirements, or conditions within the team, e.g., as a result of company-wide restructuring,